ntkchinh/Data4_translation/README.md

 ```

 ### Results
-This data set is used to train Machine Translation model for English-Vietnamese.
+This data set is used to train [this State-of-the-art](https://blog.vietai.org/sat/) Machine Translation model for English-Vietnamese.
-The results of the model on translation tasks could be seen [here](https://blog.vietai.org/sat/)

 ### Acknowledgement